ivancarlosti/ddnsonroute53/README.md

 ## Hosting note:

-Using PHP with the Suhosin patch is not recommended, but is common on Ubuntu and Debian distributions.
-In this case, you might need to enable the use of phars in the `suhosin.ini`.
-If you don’t do this, including a phar file in your code will cause a silent failure.
+Using PHP with the Suhosin patch is not recommended, but is common on some Ubuntu and Debian distributions.
 To modify `suhosin.ini`, add the following line.

 ```
 suhosin.executor.include.whitelist = phar